tiennm99/bulk-telegram-sticker/README.md

 *In 2025, I rewrote this project using Go.
 The original Python version of this project can be found at the `feature/python` branch.*

-**Note: I haven't tested the Go version.
-And Telegram Stickers now have app with convenient features, so maybe you don't need these scripts anymore.**
+**Note: This Go version isn't runnable, check Python version if you really want to use.
+Telegram Stickers now have app with convenient features, so maybe you don't need these scripts anymore.**

 ## Prerequisites
 - Go 1.24+ installed